nmendozavd/atticus_backend/README.md

 DELETE '/api/:id' - Deletes a song by id
 * request body is empty

+*Decided to move forward with a regular ID to have a working product.
+Simply ran out of time to implement uuid.
+Also read that uuid was better supported with PostgreSQL instead of MYSQL towards the end of completing the application*
 *If time permitted, I also would've implemented JEST and SuperTest to test endpoints*